Mappy/pycnik/README.rst

 Testing
 -------

+Dependencies:

+    - pip install -r requirements/test.pip

 To run the tests:

     $ python -m unittest discover -s test/

 or with nose:

-    $ nostests -v
+    $ nosetests -v

 Getting started
 ---------------

-Pycnik use dynamic variable declaration, so you have to use the same keywords as the xml declaration syntax.
+Pycnik uses dynamic variable declaration, so you have to use the same keywords as the xml declaration syntax.

 example.py: